fluidmindapp/fluidmindapp.github.io/_posts/2024-03-06-the-early-days-of-fluidmind-and-euthymia-technologies.md

 ### So where does the company come into the picture?

 Can't you publish an app without a business?
 Nope!
 Not if you're going to make money off of it, which I plan to using ads.
-But then there's also the logistics: the Google Play Store requires that you have a DUNS number (a business identification number), and to get that you need a business.
 So, I started Euthymia Technologies.

 And as I've been working on the app, my vision for the company is growing.
 I didn't call it "Euthymia Technology", I used the word *Technologies* (plural) because I believe that we can build more than just an app.
 FluidMind is just the starting point.
 I imagine a future where Euthymia Technologies makes major contributions to alleviating the suffering that is felt across the world from mental illness.
 So I've made it the company's mission to make sure **<span style="color: #3366ff;">every person with mental illness experiences at least one euthymia (a period of normal, healthy functioning of the mind) in their lifetime</span>**.